dmytrosen/DbApi/README.md

 Troubleshooting
 ===============

 World of S/W development is not perfect and avoiding mistakes is a difficult task.
-DB API understands it and tries to help developer to troubleshoot metadata along with tuning configuration files.
+DB API understands it and helps troubleshooting metadata along with tuning configuration files.

 #### Tip 1

-Configure LogType output VsOutput or/and File for automatic build, and all 3 for debugging.
+Configure LogType output VsOutput or/and File for automatic build, and all 3 loggers when debugging.
 ```
 <LogErrors>
 	<LogType output="VsOutput" />